artsy/artsy.github.io/_posts/2018-07-25-Relay-Networking-Deep-Dive.markdown

 author: sibelius
 ---

-> [BLURB]
+> Hey all, we have another guest post, this one comes from [Sibelius Seraphini][sib] - a very active contributor to
+> Relay and it's eco-system.
+When we spotted he had wrote an amazing article on how the networking aspects of Relay
+> comes together, we wanted to expand his reach and inform more people on how Relay comes together.
 >
 > -- Orta

 Data fetching is a hard problem: How to ask for data from a server?
 When is the right time to request data?
-How know you have all necessary data to render your views?
+How can you ensure you have all the necessary data to render your views?
+How can you make sure you're not over-fetching?
 Can you do lazy loading?
 When should you trigger lazy loading of data?
 What about to pre-fetching data?

 [Relay][relay] is a framework for building data-driven applications which handles data fetching for you.
 For an introduction to Relay, read [their docs][relay], and also check out my Relay talk at [React Conf BR][rbr].